 A Sci Fi Channel Original Movie released September 25, 2010, this film centers on the rampage of a half-shark half-octopus whose handlers have lost control of it.The film would later go on to inspire Piranhaconda, a sort of Spiritual Successor in 2012.
-Currently two sequels to Sharktopus are in development, the first of which, Sharktopus vs Pteracuda will be released in August of 2014.
+Currently two sequels to Sharktopus are in development.
+The first sequel, Sharktopus vs Pteracuda was aired August 2, 2014 on Syfy.

 This film contains examples of:

 All Part of the Show: Some of the beachgoers, including a pair of women and a father and son, wonder aloud if one of the titular character's attacks is all part of a show.
 One obnoxious teen lingers even after it starts eating people on-stage, snickering and saying "Awesome!".